FredrikBergelin/FAF_website/src/backend/templates/views/markdown/moderation.md

 Why was I banned for more than a few days even though this was my first offense?

-* Some offenses, such as severe verbal abuse or abusing bugs may result in more severe penalties.
-The moderation team has the final say over what qualifies as an appropriate sanction.
+* Some offenses, such as severe verbal abuse or abusing bugs, may result in more severe penalties.
+The moderation team has the final say over what qualifies as an appropriate penalty.

 Does reporting a player guarantee that they will be penalized?